JohnnyElectronic/Millennium_Falcon_TLJ/README.md

 This build uses three AVR controllers.
 1) ATtiny13a - This one is part of the purchased USB lighting kit for this model.
 It controls the basic lighting and engines
 2) ATtiny85 - Controller.
 This one controls additional lighting effects and can allow the IR remote to switch modes instead of using the power button
 3) ATtiny85 - Sound controller.
 This one is responsible for all DF Player operation.
-It is alos tied to the same IR receiver as the other controller
+It is also tied to the same IR receiver as the other controller

 ## This build will use the following components in the design: